ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ### Curse Of Dimensionality

-6. How can we determine whether a dataset is high-dimensional or low-dimensional?
+Q. How can we determine whether a dataset is high-dimensional or low-dimensional?

 <details><summary><b>Answer</b></summary>